MolBIFFM/diana/README.md

 ---

-pipeline utilizes the following external libraries.
+The following external libraries are utilized.

 1. A. A. Hagberg, D. A. Schult and P. J. Swart, **Exploring network structure, dynamics, and function using NetworkX**, Proceedings of the 7th Python in Science Conference, pp. 11-15, Aug.
 2008